tttmmmyyyy/fixlang/Document.md

 ## Configuration file

-You can specify the bahavior of "fix" command by a configuration file named ".fixproj.toml" in the home directory.
+You can specify the bahavior of "fix" command by a configuration file named ".fixconfig.toml" in the home directory.

 The fields allowed in the configuration file are as follows: